 - liaising with clubs to develop best practice in coaching, youth development and issues such as safeguarding to manage clubs effectively;

-- working in partnership with schools initiatives such as active schools, to encourage participation in sport and organise parental involvement;
+- working in partnership with school initiatives such as active schools, to encourage participation in sport and organise parental involvement;

 - working with national governing bodies (NGBs) for specific sports in relation to clubs and events;